SuperM7-com/arkos-docs/docs/advanced-guide/static-rbac-authentication.md

 - Serves as the primary login identifier
 - `@unique` constraint ensures no duplicate usernames
-- Flexible design allows customization to email, phone, or other identifiers. by passing usernameField in `arkos.init()` under authentication field.
+- Flexible design allows customization to email, phone, or other identifiers. by passing `login.allowedUsernames` in `arkos.init()` under authentication field.

 ```ts
 // src/app.ts